OlexaKvitka/RFM-Accounts-Segmentation-Analysis/README.md

 -How much money did we make from one user?

-The result:  dashboard in  GoogleColab with an explanation of all its steps and an analysis of the results obtained:
+*The result:*  dashboard in  GoogleColab with an explanation of all its steps and an analysis of the results obtained